Tata Super Ace

 Tata Super Ace, launched by the Indian multinational automotive company Tata Motors Limited is a 1 tonne streamlined diesel mini truck.
 It offers a loading deck length of 2630 mm, a top speed of 125 km/h (78 mph), and a turning radius of 5.1 m.
-It is based on the design of the highly successful and acclaimed Tata Ace, India's first commercial sub one-tonne, four-wheeled mini truck, which also won the BBC Top Gear's Annual Best Commercial Vehicle Design Award, 2006.
+It is based on the design of the highly successful and acclaimed Tata Ace, India's first commercial sub one-tonne, four-wheeled mini truck.

 Features

 The driver cabin offers car-like interiors along with a host of other creature comforts for the driver like* :